 - Everyone is going mobile – you’re in big trouble if you don’t know this one!
 Similar to the advances in voice searches, mobile has fast become the predominant method for web searches.
 This has brought a whole slew of changes with it such as the drive for greater web accessibility and mobile interface changes.

 Here is a great read on 4 Essential SEO Strategies You Should Be Focusing On.

 2. Bigger is Better When it Comes to Pages

 This is a sentiment that seems to be all over the web.

 Causing problems and poor user experience in many cases, the notion that you have to have a large number of pages to be successful in SEO is flat wrong.
-It’s easy to see why someone might come to this conclusion but it remains a commonly spread myth and comes second on our list.
+It’s easy to see why someone might come to this conclusion but it remains a commonly spread seo myth and comes second on our list.

 The truth is that search engines are already way ahead of you if your plan is to get a slew of indexing ranking benefits by spamming pages.
 Algorithms are long since in place to suss out this activity and all a site owner will do is waste time trying to flood their site with pages needlessly.
-Google will even remove what it deems pointless pages from indexing itself – point to note if you are an SEO working for a enterprise marketing client.
+Google will even remove what it deems pointless pages from indexing itself – point to note if you are an SEO working for an enterprise marketing client.

 That’s not to say that a site should be limited in the pages it runs.
-It all comes down to real content at good quality.
+It all comes down to real content of good quality.
 Some sites might need a large range of indexed pages and some can get away with a few pages or a range of non-indexed pages – e-commerce sites are a good example of this with a high number of pages for individual items that might not be indexed individually.